 Can I find support and feedback for a larger manuscript project like a book?
 Yes, though the nature of the writing (genre, stage, etc.) may qualify that ‘yes.’
-We offer an excellent space and oportunities for receiving any feedback you request.
+We offer an excellent space and opportunities for receiving any feedback you request.
 The community connects writers with one another and weekly meetings provide structure for committed writing.
-Dissertation writing, on the other hand, is often so highly specialized in discourse and lengthy in duration that it exceeds the small and large group ‘containers’ held by facilitators and participants in WWf(a)C.
+Dissertation writing, on the other hand, is often so highly specialized in discourse and lengthy in duration that it usually exceeds the small and large group ‘containers’ held by facilitators and participants in WWf(a)C.

 I’m not sure what I would even write.
 What kind of writing is expected?
 WWf(a)C’s mission is to bring women to words, bringing their experience and wisdom to light for their own sake and for the good of the world.
 You need not know what kind of writing you will do.
 Sometimes it’s even better to be surprised by what comes.
 Each class offers a “fastwrite” period of time when the circle engages the practice of writing together.
 Participants are invited and usually expected to bring a piece of writing of some kind to small group, but women also come without any prepared writing and simply share what arrives during the “fastwrite.”